 - Sign in to ArcGIS Server Manager as the service owner or ArcGIS Server administrator.

-- Be sure Services is selected at the top of ArcGIS Server Manager.
+- Ensure Services is selected at the top of ArcGIS Server Manager.

-- Browse to the feature service and click the service's name to open information on that service.
+- Browse to the feature service and click the service's name to open information about that service.

 - Click Capabilities.